-- Once woody plants get taller than 2m they become very resistant to fire.
+- Once woody plants get taller than two meters they become very resistant to fire.

-- Burning every 6 years is not frequent enough to arrest woody thickening.
+- Burning every six years is not frequent enough to arrest woody thickening.

-- Late burns every 4 years achieve a good balance between woody management and looking after the pasture supply and land condition.
+- Late burns every four years achieve a good balance between woody management and looking after the pasture supply and land condition.

 - Burning more often, or too early in the dry season, damages your pastures unless you control grazing after burning.

 - Although late dry season burns are the best, they are riskier in terms of control and you may have to spell the paddock before burning to ensure you have enough fuel at that time of year.

 - Don’t burn unless you have enough fuel to get the result you want – you need continuous fuel loads and maximum flame height to have an impact on woody plants.